-"Older patients, especially those with pre-existing conditions like diabetes or hypertension, which need to be taken into consideration when managing their surgical and post-operative care.
-Also, they may have a slightly longer downtime to heal, compared to younger people," said Dr Lee.
+"Older patients, especially those with pre-existing conditions like diabetes or hypertension, need to take into consideration the managing of their surgical and post-operative care.
+Also, they may have a slightly longer downtime to heal, compared to younger people," advised the department.

-frequently asked questions about wisdom teeth.
+frequently-asked questions about wisdom teeth.

 Check out our other articles on oral care:

 Wisdom Tooth: When to Extract

 Am I Too Old for Braces?

 Do You Wear Dentures?
 What You Need to Know